usf-portal/dh-final/pages/workflow.md

 Palladio

-1. The information generated using **Webscraper.io** proved data in Excel format.
+1. The information generated from **slavevoyages.org** provided data in Excel format.
 This allowed the image to be understood in a more plan manner and edited to better fit the needs of the project.
 2. After organizing the data and ensuring the information in the Excel